A Glug of Oil

 Make the mash and set it aside.
 Gather your ingredients and chop the veg and shallots.

 Melt the butter in a large pan.
-Add the shallots, carrots and celery and gently fry until soft, then add the garlic.
+Add the shallots, carrots and celery, gently fry until soft, then add garlic.

 Add the shredded chicken, olives and parsley.
 Season to taste with salt and pepper.